Join us for LiveStream Worship Every Sunday @ 11AM

 She has studied voice with Susan Clickner and Bonnie Pomfret.
 She has sung under the direction of and in collaboration with Lorna Cooke DeVaron, Donald Polumbo, Ronald Morris, and Alexander Peloquin.

-Soprano Monica Rajan is enjoying a widely varied career as a multi-faceted musician.
-Since moving to Boston, Monica has performed with several notable companies in the area including First Witch in Dido and Aeneas with Boston Camerata and Firebrand of Florence with Emmanuel Music.
-Rajan was also an inaugural member of Boston Opera Collaborative’s Artist Training program.
+Soprano Monica Rajan is is enjoying a widely varied career as a multi-faceted musician.
+Since moving to Boston, Monica has performed with several notable companies in the area including Boston Camerata, Emmanuel Music and was an inaugural member of Boston Opera Collaborative’s Artist Training program.
 On the concert stage, Rajan has been seen as the soprano soloist in Mozart’s Coronation Mass, Schubert’s Mass in G, Saint-Saëns’s Oratorio de Noël, Handel’s Messiah, and Mozart’s Regina Coeli.
-Monica holds a B.M. from The Catholic University of America and is in her final year of studies at Longy School of Music of Bard College.
-When she’s not in a practice room, Monica likes to bike, explore Boston, and spend time with her family.
+Monica holds degrees from The Catholic University of America and Longy School of Music of Bard College.
+When she’s not in a practice room, Monica likes to bike and explore Boston.

 Choral Fellows & Choral Scholars